There are a range of free parent helpline services, plus information, support and other resources to assist you during your perinatal journey.

 Family Violence

-- 1800 Respect 1800 737 732 – 1800 Respect is a national counselling service providing information and support (telephone and online) for people who have experienced sexual assault or domestic and family violence.
+1800 Respect 1800 737 732 – 1800 Respect is a national counselling service.
+They provide information and support (telephone and online) for people who have experienced sexual assault or domestic and family violence.

-- Pregnancy, birth and baby helpline 1800 882 436 – Provides general advice and counselling about pregnancy, childbirth and parenting in the first year of life with a baby via their website or helpline.
+Pregnancy, birth and baby helpline 1800 882 436 – Provides general advice and counselling about pregnancy, childbirth and parenting in the first year of life with a baby.
+You can visit their website or phone their parent helpline on 1800 882 436.

-- Community resources providing support – A detailed list of local playgroups, mum meet-ups, mental health and parenting support services.
+Community resources providing support – A detailed list of local playgroups, mum meet-ups, mental health helplines and support, and parenting support services.

 Counselling and Relationships